yuliu616/auth-service/README.md

 > code name: `auth-service`.

-A mirco-service for authentication and authorization.
+A micro-service for authentication and authorization.
 Authentication is done by JWT token.

 ## Framework used